Steeped in history and tradition, Williams Arena is one of the greatest arenas in college basketball history.

 In the summer of 1997, 21 barn lofts above the second deck were built.
 The lofts offer a spectacular birds-eye view of the court with luxury amenities.
 The $2.3 million project added 304 seats to the capacity, raising it to 14,625.

 Most recently, with the emergence of Golden Gopher women's basketball, the program moved from the Sports Pavilion into Williams Arena to better support its increased fan base.
-Minnesota ranked fifth nationally in attendance during the 2004-05 season.
+Minnesota has ranked as high as fifth nationally in attendance since the move.
 Recent renovations for the women’s basketball program include a new locker room for the team and coaching staff, as well as a new athletic training facility and team room.